Clinton-Davis/peninsulaballet/README.md

 ### Credits
 ##### Design:
-I created the design of the web page,
-The whiskey drop projects heavily inspired me.
+I created the design of the web page, and I was heavily inspired by the The whiskey drop project.

 ##### Content:
-All information and bios credited to Tracy Davis and Leilani Beer .
+All information and bios credited to Tracy Davis and Lielanie Beer.

 ##### Media:
+All pictures used are from:
 * [Pixabay](https://pixabay.com/)
 * [Shutterstock](https://www.shutterstock.com/home)
 * [Unsplash](https://unsplash.com/)
 * [Stockfresh](https://stockfresh.com/)
-All pictures used have [CC licences](https://en.wikipedia.org/wiki/Creative_Commons_license) or paid Standard licences.
+and have [CC licences](https://en.wikipedia.org/wiki/Creative_Commons_license) or paid Standard licences.

 ### Acknowledgements
 For the use of code and knowledge.